JuniperPhoton/FrescoFileNotFoundBug/README.md

 ## Temporary fixes

-The classes under `com.juniperphoton.frescobug.storage` packaga are copied from `Fresco` and are the same, which are used to perform some temporary fixes.
+The classes under `com.juniperphoton.frescobug.storage` package are copied from `Fresco` and are the same, which are used to perform some temporary fixes.

 I have found that there are some potential fixes: